khesualdo/Analytics-Engine-Manager/README.md

 - `IAnalyticsEnginesFactory` to `AnalyticsEnginesFactory`
 - `IAnalyticsEventProcessor` to `AnalyticsEventProcessor`

-> Making them a singleton would mean that only a single object is created per project, this is fine, however, if Analytics Engine Manager, for example, is used on multiple endpoints, then all endpoints are dependent on a single resource.
+> Making them a singleton would mean that only a single object is created per project, this is fine, however, if Analytics Engine Manager, for example, is used by multiple endpoints, then all endpoints are dependent on a single resource.
 Usually this is not ideal.

 ```C#
 string eventName = "";